 Bridal Veil Falls Trail is a 4.4 mile out and back trail located near Franconia, New Hampshire that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from May until October.
+The trail is primarily used for hiking and is best used from May until October.

 Accurately described as moderate.
 Beautiful leaves along the trail.
 Additional helpful info: trail is also called Coppermine Trail.
 You park your car at the beginning of Coppermine Road, then walk up the residential road until there is a hiking sign and the trail is on the left.